 The automotive industry supply chain is complex and dynamic.
-The industry includes not only assemblers, but also many parts suppliers including companies that might selfidentify as producers of metal, plastic, rubber or glass products.
+The industry includes not only assemblers, but also many parts suppliers including companies that might self-identify as producers of metal, plastic, rubber or glass products.
 The supply chain also includes computer and electronics manufacturers and software producers.

 The largest and most visible segments of the supply chain include the vehicle assembly complexes of automotive Original Equipment Manufacturers (OEMs), some of which employ upwards of 6,000 people when operating at full capacity.
 These facilities in turn rely on a multi-tiered network of captive (facilities owned by OEMs such as Ford and Toyota) and independently-owned suppliers (e.g. Magna) for modules, components, parts, materials, and tooling.
-Many of the manufacturing facilities within these supplier networks are dedicated wholly to supplying the automotive industry (and in many cases dedicated wholly to supplying one vehicle assembly plant or higher-tier parts manufacturing facilities supply several industries in addition to the automotive industry.
+Many of the manufacturing facilities within these supplier networks are dedicated wholly to supplying the automotive industry (and in many cases dedicated wholly to supplying one vehicle assembly plant or higher-tier parts manufacturing facility on a just-in-time or just-in-sequence basis).
+However, many other manufacturing facilities supply several industries in addition to the automotive industry.